Mickael-Roger/aws-architect/aws.md

 AMI = Amazon Machine Image (template)

+AWS propose 2 types of virtualizations (Choose the good AMI for the virtualization you want)
+- HVM (HardWare Virtual Machine) : Hardware Virtual Machine.
+Emulate the Bare Metal.
+No Os modification needed -> Recommanded solution
+- PV (ParaVirtual) : No need for OS modification, but cannot use enhanced hardware like GPU or specific network tuning

 Storage for ECA:
 - EBS (Elastic Block Store) : Network persistent storage
 - Instance store : Instance ephemeral storage

 At least 1 security Group is required to build an instance